Skip to main content

 The FSR can provide a legal record of all payments made or received.
 You need to have an FSR account to use this service.

-In order to receive payments, you need an FSR account number.
+You need an FSR account number to receive payments.
 Keep your address and phone number current.

-• Default payment method: You'll receive a check at the address on file
+• Default payment method: You'll get a check at the address on file

 • Direct deposit: No fee for disbursement deposited directly into your bank account